pombredanne/django-boilerplate-1/README.md

 Most Django boilerplates have the first two but all lack Jenkins settings and I really like Jenkins...

+## Using Different Settings

+The easiest way is to use the `--settings` switch during `runserver`. e.g.
+`bin/python manage.py runserver --settings=project.settings.jenkins`

+The way you should do it on your production server is by changing this line in the `manage.py` file:

+    os.environ.setdefault("DJANGO_SETTINGS_MODULE", "project.settings.development")

+For example set `project.settings.development` to `project.settings.production`
+and then you acn simply use `bin/python manage.py runserver` without the `--settings` switch.

 ## Build Status

 You can check the latest version of django-boilerplate's build status on my